#104Black Coffee Twig Borer traps

 Lower pesticide costs

-This tool reduces the demand for pesticides and therefore saves input costs over time.
+This tool reduces the demand for chemical pesticides and therefore saves input costs over time.

 Reduction of losses